US Expat Tax In Canada – Practical Info You Need To Know

 What You Need To Know About Living And Working In Canada For Your U.S. Expat Tax Return

-When dealing with US expat tax in Canada, there a number of preferential expat tax treatments that may benefit your U.S. expatriate tax return.
-In fact, for many U.S. expats it will reduce your U.S. taxes to zero.
+When dealing with US expat tax in Canada, there are a number of preferential expat tax treatments that may benefit your U.S. expatriate tax return.
+In fact, for many U.S. expats, it will reduce their U.S. taxes to zero.

 Some of these preferential tax treatments or benefits for US expat tax in Canada include the:

-- If you are a U.S. citizen or a resident alien of the United States and you live in Canada, US expat tax in Canada is based on your worldwide income and as such must file a U.S. return for all the years that you are residing in Canada.
-However, as a U.S. expat you may qualify to reduce your U.S. taxable income up to an amount of your foreign earnings that is adjusted annually for inflation ($99,200 for 2014).
+• If you are a U.S. citizen or a resident alien of the United States and you live in Canada, US expat tax in Canada is based on your worldwide income and, as such, you must file a U.S. return for all the years that you are residing in Canada.
+However, as a U.S. expat, you may qualify to reduce your U.S. taxable income up to an amount of your foreign earnings that is adjusted annually for inflation ($99,200 for 2014).
 In addition, you can exclude or deduct certain foreign housing amounts.
-This is known as the Foreign Earned Income Exclusion and foreign housing exclusion.
+This is known as the Foreign Earned Income Exclusion and the foreign housing exclusion.

-When faced with US expat tax in Canada there are many tax items to consider, but the above are by far the most common preferential tax benefits.
-With top-notch experienced and knowledgeable expat tax preparation from Tax Samaritan, you can be assured that you are paying the minimal amount of U.S. taxes that you are legally obligated for.
+When faced with US expat tax in Canada, there are many tax items to consider, but the above are by far the most common preferential tax benefits.
+With top-notch, experienced, and knowledgeable expat tax preparation from Tax Samaritan, you can be assured that you are paying the minimal amount of U.S. taxes that you are legally obligated to.

 Canada Foreign Bank Account Reporting – The FBAR (FinCen Form 114)